Heavyweight title fight draws accusations of Saudi 'sportswashing'

-Anthony Joshua's status as boxing's rising star might not be the only reputation on the line in Saudi Arabia this weekend.
+Anthony Joshua's status as boxing's rising star might not have been the only reputation on the line in Saudi Arabia this weekend.

-British fighter Joshua is seeking to reclaim three heavyweight titles from Mexican-American champion Andy Ruiz Jr., who stunned the sporting world with his seventh round victory at Madison Square Garden in June.
+British fighter Joshua on Saturday reclaimed his three heavyweight titles in a unanimous points decision.
+He had lost them to Mexican-American underdog Andy Ruiz Jr., who stunned the sporting world with a seventh round victory at Madison Square Garden in June.

-But Saturday's much-anticipated world heavyweight title fight is facing criticism from human rights groups who have accused the host country of attempting to hide its record behind the prestige of the sporting glamour event.
+But Saturday's much-anticipated rematch faced criticism for what was happening outside the ring.

-The fight is the first of its kind to take place in the Middle East, but rights groups have called the event an attempt to "sportswash" the country's image on the world stage.
+The world title fight was the first of its kind to take place in the Middle East, but human rights groups called the event an attempt to "sportswash" the kingdom's image on the world stage.

-But Joshua did not appear to heed the call, saying he was "comfortable" with fighting in the kingdom.
+But Joshua did not appear to heed the call, saying he was "comfortable" with fighting in Saudi Arabia.

-“All I’m here to do is box,” Joshua told The Associated Press ahead of the fight, which will reportedly see him pocket $70 million.
+“All I’m here to do is box,” Joshua told The Associated Press ahead of his victory, which will reportedly see him pocket $70 million.

 "It’s a massive opportunity," he said.
 "Boxers need opportunities.
 Every sport and every business needs global opportunity.
 It ticks a box for business, but also tourists and sports."